 Heat treatments do not offer any residual effects and your home could quickly become reinfested after a heat treatment if prevention steps are not taken.

-Often, a residual insecticide will be applied to the room being treated for bed bugs as a prevention step.
+Often, a residual insecticide or biological will be applied to the room being treated for bed bugs as a prevention step.
 This is what our company Dead Bug Walkin LLC does.
-Our insecticides/biologicals are strictly for prevention of introduction after the heat treatment has been performed.
+Our insecticides/biologicals are strictly for prevention of introduction after the heat treatment has been performed and completed.

 Chemical Insecticide treatments that are performed thoroughly and correctly by a licensed PMP or Specialist can be a very effective way of controlling bed bugs.
 Again chemical insecticides can be very effective but only in the hands of an experienced individual.
 There are many different brands of chemical insecticides but each of the following categories can be used.
 They can also be used in conjunction with each other for optimal protection but combining these categories together without causing spreading takes experience.

-• A fast-acting, contact insecticide.
-Normally these are repellants or pyrithroids.
-Pyrithroids are a class of chemicals that bed bugs have gained resistance too, so in most cases this type of chemical is only added to a non repellants chemical to combat the resistance to pyrethroids.
+- Repellents– A fast-acting, contact insecticide.
+Normally these are repellants or pyrethroids.
+Pyrethroids are a class of chemicals that bed bugs have gained resistance too, so in most cases this type of chemical is added to a non repellant chemical to combat the resistance to pyrethroids.
 Almost every fogger or bomber will be a pyrethroid.
 Always avoid using foggers or bombers for bed bugs.
 They cause bed bugs to spread extremely quickly.

 - Non-repellents– A residual chemical insecticide that is not fast acting but has a transfer effect from bed bug to bed bug causing the chemical to be spread between the infestation.
-These are commonly known as non repellants.
-There are many different classes of non repellants and most bed bug stains have not formed any resistance to these classes of chemicals yet.
-This is what Dead Bug Walkin LLC uses because the bed bugs cannot tell that the chemical is actually even there in there hiding spot.
-This is important as to not cause bed bugs to spread throughout the home unnaturally.
+These are commonly known as non-repellants.
+There are many different classes of non repellants and most bed bug strains have not formed any resistance to these classes of chemicals yet.
+This is a chemical that Dead Bug Walkin LLC uses because the bed bugs cannot tell that the chemical is actually even there.
+This is important as to not cause bed bugs to spread throughout the home.

 Companies may offer other services such as container heat treatments, steam applications, freezing infested items (we do not recommend cold or freezing treatments) or use pest strips in an air tight environment to kill any bed bugs or eggs on items removed during the bed bug treatment that cannot go thru a dryer on high heat for no less than 1 hour.
 Usually, items treated with these optional controls do not require an insecticide treatment and therefore fewer insecticides are needed.